sim1-99/liver/README.md

-# Repository for the development of a liver extraction algorithm
+# Development of a liver extraction algorithm